fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/production-mode.md

 2. **Delete that line**.
 3. **Use command-F** to find where it says `{{/if}}` directly below the Fast button code and delete that line.
-4. **Click “Save File” or “Save & apply file” each time you finish editing each theme file**.
+4. **Click "Save File" or "Save & apply file" each time you finish editing each theme file**.

 :::info Heads up
 That's it!
 Everyone can now see the Fast Buttons and use them.